WilsonPregnancyLab/IVF_MetaAnalysis_Repo/README.md

 ## Filtering_and_Normalization.R
 1. Complete sex prediction comparison quality control
 2. load in all datasets and normalize using adjustedFunnorm
-3. filtering step -> remove pood performing probes (bad p values, missing B values), SNP probes, crosshybridizing probes, and non-variable placental probes
+3. filtering step -> remove poor performing probes (bad p values, missing B values), SNP probes, crosshybridizing probes, and non-variable placental probes

+## DNAMethylation_Analysis.R
+1. Load in beta values for samples and separate probes by autosomes, X chromosomes, and Y chromosomes
+2. Run linear models on M values - comparing IVF to spontnaoues in mixed fetal sex, male, and female strata